Frequently Asked Questions

 If possible, please bring course syllabi and descriptions in English to make this process easier.

 DEFER OR CHANGE ENROLL TERM

-Your application documents and application fee are valid for one year, If you would like to defer/change to a different term please provide us with the following:
+Your application documents and fee are valid for a year.
+If you are qualified for a deferring and would like to defer/change to a different term please provide us with the following:

-- Deferring request through email or a written request (with your name and ID and which term you would like to change to);
+- Deferral request through email or a written request (with your name and ID and which term you would like to change to);

 - Updated financial documents if your financial documents have been expired

-The letter and I-20 will take about a week to generate, You will receive an email once that is completed and your I-20 package will be sent to the address that you provided.
-Follow up your I-20 with ISSS department.
+Your new letter and I-20 will take five business days to be processed, You will receive an email with tracking information once your I-20 and admission package is sent to the address that you provided.
+To inquire on the status of your I-20, please contact i20 [at] kent.edu.